MatteoDiter/Candide/README.md

 # Candide 2.2/16

-Candide is a fast paced story-telling clicker game inspired by the adventures of Candide by Voltaire
+Candide is a story-telling clicker game inspired by the adventures of Candide by Voltaire

 How to play?